Chotimir/AgE3-DifferentialEvolution/DifferentialEvolution/README.md

 # AgE 3 Differential Evolution / Differential Evolution
-This project contains an [AgE3](https://gitlab.com/age-agh/age3)-compatible implementations of the Differential Evolution Algorithm for optimization of common test functions.
+This project contains an [AgE3](https://gitlab.com/age-agh/age3)-compatible implementation of the Differential Evolution Algorithm for optimization of common test functions.

 ## Installation and Commissioning